 SEE THE LARGEST ROSE TREE

-One of the unique things to do in Tombstone is the most giant rose tree in the world, an unbelievable thing that is worth your visit.
+One of the unique things to do in Tombstone is to visit the world’s largest rose tree, an impressive sight worth visiting.

 The barren desert of Tombstone is home to the Rose Tree Museum, which boasts the largest rose tree in the world.

-A young bride from Scotland received the stems of this Scottish Rose from her family that she planted on the grounds of the Arcade Boarding House where she resided.
+A young bride from Scotland received the stems of this Scottish Rose from her family, which she planted on the grounds of the Arcade Boarding House, where she resided.

 The Scottish rose plant turned into this rose tree that still continues to grow today.

-Today it is the famous Rose Tree Inn home to the Rose Tree Museum.
-You can spend overnight in one of the suites as well, or tour the grounds for $5 per person.
+Today it is the famous Rose Tree Inn, home to the Rose Tree Museum.

 TAKE A TROLLEY TOUR